matthiasn/talk-transcripts/Hickey_Rich/SimplicityMatters.md

 ```

 ... of the way to think about simplicity in context, because I think
-this way.
+it is important to think this way.

 So one is lists and order.
 The list and order problem.
 Is there a
 problem?
-We know what lists are, right?
+We all know what lists are, right?
 They are a sequence of
 things.

 But when you see a list of things, you are automatically confronted
 with a question: does the order in this list matter?
 Is it a list of
 things that are all semantically the same, or is it a list that is
-acting as sort of a tuple of three different things?
+acting sort of as a tuple of three different things?

-The first one here, they are all sort of homogeneous, and the second
+The first one here, they are all sort of homogeneous.
+In the second
-one it is depth, width, height, it is sort of performing a little
+one it is depth, width, height, it is sort of forming a little
 structure with semantics.
 And the problem is if you start to use that
 in another part of your program, you will be like: What was first?
 Was it width?  width, depth, height, or ...